linode/apl-docs/docs/for-ops/cli/deploying.md

 :::

-Otomi will encrypt any `secrets.*.yaml` files with [sops](https://github.com/mozilla/sops), but only if it finds `sops:` configuration details.
+APL will encrypt any `secrets.*.yaml` files with [sops](https://github.com/mozilla/sops), but only if it finds `sops:` configuration details.
 In order to have access to the KMS credentials to encrypt/decrypt, a `.secrets` file needs to exist and have those credentials.
 Please `copy .secrets.sample .secrets` and fill it in with the KMS credentials.

 Then you can run `otomi bootstrap`, which will result in the encryption and decryption of the secrets files.